Independent science panel

-- Conducts scientific reviews of Reef 2050 Water Quality Improvement Plan activities and initiatives, including annual and other reports, and makes specific recommendations about the direction, content and details of future activities.
+- Conducts scientific reviews of Reef 2050 Water Quality Improvement Plan reports, and makes specific recommendations about the direction, content and details of future activities.

-- Conduct scientific reviews of the Wet Tropics Healthy Waterways Partnership, Dry Tropics Partnership and Mackay Whitsunday Healthy Rivers to Reef Partnership activities and initiatives.
+- Conduct scientific reviews of the Wet Tropics Healthy Waterways Partnership, Dry Tropics Partnership and Mackay Whitsunday Healthy Rivers to Reef Partnership reports.

-- Provides timely independent scientific advice and review to ensure Reef 2050 Water Quality Improvement Plan implementation, monitoring and reporting:
+- Provides timely independent scientific advice and review to support Reef 2050 Water Quality Improvement Plan implementation, monitoring and reporting:

-- is being undertaken in a scientifically credible and cost-effective manner
+- be undertaken in a scientifically credible and cost-effective manner

-- has been designed, implemented and managed according to best scientific and environmental standards
+- be designed, implemented and managed according to best scientific and environmental standards

-- will utilise contemporary, fit-for-purpose methods of data collection, quality assurance and statistical methodologies
+- use contemporary, fit-for-purpose methods of data collection, quality assurance and statistical methodologies

-- has processes in place to effectively integrate the various program activities (and where appropriate other related activities)
+- have processes in place to effectively integrate the various program activities (and where appropriate other related activities)

-- will communicate the findings in a timely and appropriate manner to both technical and non-technical audiences.
+- communicate the findings in a timely and appropriate manner to both technical and non-technical audiences.